 Choosing and using a Kong

-The answer to all three questions is a Kong!
+The answer is a Kong!

 Some people then say 'oh yes, I've got one of those already' and look around for another suggestion.
 However, more often than not, they have purchased a Kong, but then don't know how to make the best use of it.